Home > Tech Articles > Neck Mounting Myths

 Guitar Neck Mounting Myths

-By Ed Roman
+by Ed Roman

 Many players assume that to build a good guitar it should have a glued on neck.
 I for one definitely do not believe that.
 Just because most companies charge extra for that option I think people just assume that it’s better because it usually costs more.
+I am going to debunk that myth.
+In fact I personally think that a normal set neck is the absolute worst way to construct an electric guitar!

 It actually costs less to glue in a neck than to bolt one in correctly.
 Gluing up a neck is pretty basic.
 You apply glue inside the neck joint, slide the neck in and clamp it down.
 A bolt in neck requires a lot more work, there is no room for a sloppy fit like on a glue in neck.
 The cost of stainless bolts and press fittings are far higher than the cost of a little glue.
-The labor factor requires 4 holes drilled and countersunk.
+The labor factor requires 4 or 5 holes drilled & countersunk.
 The tolerances are extremely tight on a good bolt on neck where the tolerances are far less important with the application of glue.
 If you make a mistake and drill incorrectly it’s time to throw away the body.
 On a glued up neck there are no holes to drill and less chances of a mistake.

 I know, I know it’s been done that way for 60 years! why change now?
 Why not keep our heads buried in the sand & continue thinking like we did in the 50’s & 60’s ?

-Any luthier will tell you that the neck breakage occurs more on set neck guitars than all other guitars combined.
 The fact is I have repaired less than 15 bolt on necks in 32 years.
 I have repaired well over 3000 set necks and at any given time there are probably at least 6 of them broken in my shop.

 First of all there is absolutely nothing wrong with a bolt on or bolt in neck as long as it’s done right.
-I must stress the part about it being done right !!!!!

 The glue between the neck & body of a guitar will prevent 60% to 70% of high end tone transference.
 For example, try to get a funky nasal ducktone twang on a glued in neck guitar.
 It won’t happen.
+This is very obvious even to a beginner or novice.

 Bolt on necks originally got their bad reputation during the 70’s when companies were making them with ill fitting or loose neck joints.
 A loose neck joint causes instability and detracts horribly from tone quality.
 A loose neck joint will also cause tremendous loss of sustain.
 Some companies in the 70’s were mass producing guitars as fast as they could and were simply not paying attention to the neck joint!
 The necks were not fitted correctly and in many cases the strings were actually hanging off the edge of the neck.